cjordanball/React-Notes/React Summary.md

     ```

 ### Testing Environment Setup
-1. **Chai vs. Mocha**: A **testing suite** requires portions that will run our tests, as well as portions that will allow us to write our tests, with assertions, *etc*.
+1. **Chai vs. Mocha**: A **testing suite** requires something that will run our tests, as well as something that will allow us to write our tests, with assertions, *etc*.
 This first portion, running the tests, is handled by a library such as **Mocha**.
 In constrast, **chai** and **chaiJquery** are libraries to handle writing of tests.

 2. We have very little interaction with **Mocha**.
-It places the *describe*, *it*, variables on the global scope so they are available, but most everything else takes place behind the scenes.
+It places the *describe*, *beforeEach*, and *it* variables on the global scope so they are available, but most everything else takes place behind the scenes.
+It loads the tests, runs them, and cleans up after them.

+3. In contrast, a library such as *chai* provides helpers for making assertions.

+4. Note that some libraries, such as *chaiJQuery*, may redefine matchers for their own purposes, but be based on the underlying library such as *chai*.
+For example, *chai* has an *exist* method that asserts that the target is neither null nor undefined. *ChaiJQuery's* *exist* method is similar, but applies to jQuery objects.

+5. In our *test* directory, we include a file, *test-helper.js*.
+The remainder of this section will go through the steps involved in setting up that file.
+It will have four main tasks, each discussed below:

+#### Set up environment to run like a browser in the command line
+1. Our code (the bundle.js file in webpack) is written to run in a browser environment, with lots of support provided therein; for example, it provides a window object, the DOM, *etc.*.

+2. This is an obvious problem in testing, where we are running our code in the terminal, without the browser environment.
+So, we need to set up things so that JQuery, etc., will be able to function.
+For example, we use a library called **jsdom** to simulate the DOM and HTML in a *nodeJS* environment.

+3. We begin by importing *jsdom* and then creating a document on the *global* object:
+    ```javascript
+    import jsdom from 'jsdom';

+    // Set up testing environment to run like a browser in the command line global.document = jsdom.jsdom('<!doctype html><html><body></body></html>');

+    // build 'renderComponent' helper that should render a given react className

+    // buile helper for simulating events

+    // set up chaiJquery
+    ```
+    This will allow, for example, JQuery to refer to "document" and have it be defined.

+4. We then set up JQuery, but have to attach it to our *fake* DOM.
+We do this by importing jQuery to an intermediate variable, and then assign to the "$" sign, as follows:
+    ```javascript
+    import jsdom from 'jsdom';
+    import _$ from 'jquery';
+    // Set up testing environment to run like a browser in the command line global.document = jsdom.jsdom('<!doctype html><html><body></body></html>');
+    global.window = global.document.defaultView;
+    const $ = _$(global.window);
+    ```
+    Note that the "\_$" variable could be any name.
+#### build 'renderComponent' helper to provide react class instances
+1. The purpose of this portion is to be able to take any react class that we have written, and output the resulting DOM node, wrapped in a JQuery object.
+So, we will start by importing as follows:
+    ```javascript
+    import TestUtils from 'react-addons-test-utils';
+    import ReactDOM from 'react-dom';
+    ```
+2. The react test utilities has a method **renderIntoDocument()** that renders the react element into a detached DOM node.
+Then, we can use the **findDOMNode** method of ReactDOM to get a reference to the actual HTML, then wrap that with JQuery, as follows:
+    ```javascript
+    import jsdom from 'jsdom';
+    import _$ from 'jquery';
+    import TestUtils from 'react-addons-test-utils';
+    import ReactDOM from 'react-dom';

+    // Set up testing environment to run like a browser in the command line global.document = jsdom.jsdom('<!doctype html><html><body></body></html>');
+    global.window = global.document.defaultView;
+    const $ = _$(global.window);

+    // build 'renderComponent' helper that should render a given react className function renderComponent(ComponentClass) {
+        const componentInstance = TestUtils
+        .renderIntoDocument(<ComponentClass />);
+	return $(ReactDOM.findDOMNode(componentInstance));
+    }
+    ```
+    The purpose of making it a jQuery object is so we have access to the chai-jQuery matchers.

+#### Build a helper for simiulating events

+#### Set up chai-jquery

 ### Tests to Find Elements in a Component